Deadbolt Locks 101: What You Need to Know About This Common, Effective Locking Mechanism

 - No spring mechanism: Standard locks operate on a spring mechanism, so all that one needs to do to access it is to trigger this mechanism for entry.
 Hence, knives, keys, even things like paper clips and credit cards can be somewhat easily used to access locks of this kind.
 Deadbolts are much more secure and difficult to break.

 - Thief deterrent: Deadbolts aren’t impossible to access without a key, but it can be very time consuming to do so.
 In this regard, not only do they provide extra security, but they’re also somewhat of a thief deterrent, as a potential crook will have to decide whether it’s worth it to spend the time and effort manipulating a deadbolt lock.
-Most crooks are unwilling to invest excess time in this regard, as it increases their chances of getting spotted and apprehended.
+Most crooks are unwilling to invest extra time in this regard, as it increases their chances of getting spotted and apprehended.

 Cost of Deadbolts